CAES Summer Programme 2022

-The Summer Institute for Students offered by the Centre for Applied English Studies is now open for application to all UGC-funded students at the University of Hong Kong.
+The Summer Programme for students offered by the Centre for Applied English Studies is now open for application to all UGC-funded students at the University of Hong Kong on 13 April 2022 at 9:30am.
 Please read the course descriptions carefully and make sure that you understand the nature of the particular course you are interested in.
-All courses this summer will be held on zoom with the exception of “Discovering yourself through Creative Story Writing and Storytelling”, which will be taught face-to-face in the classroom.
+All courses this summer will be held on zoom.

 If you have any questions, you should contact our General Office at 3917 2004 or email@example.com

 Places on the courses are strictly limited and are allocated on a first-come-first-served basis.
 Please check the following course information carefully.

 |Those who have applied for the summer courses, you can login to your HKU Moodle here

 Enrollment is now closed.
 Those who registered will be contacted.
 Unfortunately due to overwhelming application numbers, some courses are full and you may be put on waiting list.

 Details about your zoom link will be sent to you through e-mail and also posted on the summer course moodle.